Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 2. Roll up to the finest food carts

-Portland is the ultimate foodie city; you will probably gain 10lbs and need to take out a mortgage but it’s so worth it.
-Take advantage of Oregon’s sprawling coastline fresh catches and go grab some seafood at Jake’s on the west side or Cabezon in NE.
+Take advantage of Oregon’s sprawling coastline fresh catches and go grab some seafood at Jake’s Famous Crawfish.
 Any trip to Portland wouldn’t be complete without stopping off at the food carts to sample one of the hundreds of cuisines available.
-My favourite food carts are on SE Foster at the Portland Mercado – I seriously had the best cubano of my life there.
+My favorite food carts are at the Portland Mercado – I seriously had the best cubano of my life there.
 Beer and wine are huge in Oregon and you would be mad to visit without going to a local brewhouse or taking a day trip for wine tasting.
 Spanish coffee at Huber’s (Portland’s oldest restaurant) is a photogenic treat, though if you end up having more than one you’ll be singing and dancing your way home.
-And don’t forget to treat yourself to a pint and pie at The Toffee Club on SE Hawthorne and watch English football with some hardcore footie fans.
+And don’t forget to treat yourself to a pint and pie at The Toffee Club and watch English football with some hardcore footie fans.

-AKA the largest independent bookstore in the world.
+Powell’s is THE largest independent bookstore in the world!
 This beauty takes up an entire city block and four floors, and is filled with thousands of books on every imaginable topic.
 I can’t be in Portland without visiting Powell’s for hours on end.
 Make sure you have a couple of hours to kill and a decent literary budget because no matter whether you consider yourself a book lover or not, you will get lost and you will fall in love.

 Where?
 1005 W Burnside St, Portland, OR 97209